How it works

 Machneyuda: This casual and modern dining spot on Beit Ya’akov Street by the Mahane Yehuda Market has three famous chefs who can cook just about anything.
 Some of their most acclaimed include crab and black linguine, calamari, and even steak and potatoes.
 A unique and popular dish is shakshukit, a mixture of all kinds of local cuisine like mango, meat, ground beef, and onions topped with yogurt and pine nuts.

 Jacko’s Street: If you are looking for a burger, head over to Jacko’s on Agripas Street.
 They also boast local cuisine and unique items like the Moroccan cigar, which is a spicy meat mixture wrapped in a tube-shaped dough.
 They have goose breast, sour Kurdish risotto, and salmon harreima, to name a few.

 Big Apple Pizza: For a slice that compares to New York’s or a whole pizza for the gang, Big Apple Pizza on Lunz Street is fantastic.
 Choose indoor or outdoor seating.
 Pick from a wide variety of toppings for a typical New York style pizza with mushrooms and olives or a special topping like Bulgarian cheese or tuna.
 They also offer garlic bread, salad, pasta, and even ice cream.

-How much does luggage storage cost in Jerusalem?
+How much does it cost to store luggage in Jerusalem?

-The price for luggage storage in Jerusalem is just $5.90/bag for the entire day.
+The price for luggage storage in Jerusalem is just ₪20/bag for the entire day.

-There are multiple locations all around Jerusalem which can be booked through the Bounce platform including near Western Wall, Church of the Holy Sepulchre, Dome of the Rock and many other areas.
+There are multiple locations all around Jerusalem which can be booked through the Bounce platform including near Western Wall Plaza, Via Dolorosa, City Of David and many other areas.